StephenThomson/flask-docker/README.md

-# An Introduction to Jenkins & Continous Integration X
+# An Introduction to Jenkins & Continuous Integration

 Just a little something to introduce some people to CI/CD with Jenkins